 Wrap the working end of the yarn, not the tail from the cast-on, around the needle and pull through the fabric, resulting in 4 stitches on the needle.
 Push those stitches to the opposite end of the needle.

-As it relates to picking up your stitches, for stocking stitch or garter stitch patterns, pick up one stitch for stitch or row.
-For garter stitch patterns, plan to pick up 2 stitches for every 3 rows.
-Bear in mind, this is a general guideline.
+As it relates to picking up your stitches, for stocking stitch, pick up one stitch for every stitch on cast on and cast off row and every other row.
+Plan to pick up 2 stitches for every 3 rows for garter stitch patterns.
+Bear in mind this is a general guideline.
 Your tension and the yarn you will be using will determine how frequently you should pick up stitches to avoid puckering of the fabric or flaring of the applied i-cord.
 Just gauge from time to time as you go along, adjusting as necessary.

 The working yarn will be at the end of the 4 stitches.
 By gently pulling this yarn up from the end of the row to work the stitches at the beginning of the row, you are forming the ‘tube’ of the i-cord.